Robot Drummer: Learning Rhythmic Skills for Humanoid Drumming: Robot Drummer: Learning Rhythmic Skills

-where \(r_t^{\mathrm{correct}}\) counts the correct strikes and rewards the policy for each drum impact that matches target drum(s), \(r_t^{\mathrm{wrong}}\) penalizes the policy for hitting wrong drums at any time, \(r_t^{\mathrm{missed}}\) penalizes the policy for failing to hit the target drums, and \(r_t^{\mathrm{prox}}\) encourages the agent for moving sticks closer to target drums at moments when the hits are expected.
-The first three terms directly correspond to the contact events in \textit{Rhythmic Contact Chain}, defined in Section~\ref{sec:rcc}.
-A summary of all reward terms with their respective weights is provided in Table~\ref{tab:rew}.
+where the terms respectively reward correct target strikes, penalize wrong and missed contacts, and encourage proximity to target drums at expected hit times.
+The first three terms directly correspond to the contact events in \textit{Rhythmic Contact Chain}, defined in Section~\ref{sec:rcc}, while the last term is a proximity reward which encourages the agent for moving sticks closer to target drums at moments when the hits are expected.
+A full list of reward terms and weights is provided in the supplementary material.
 The weights are based on an intuition that missing a strike is worse than hitting a wrong drum, while correct hits should be rewarded more to encourage well-timed strikes.